liborty/TokenCrypt/README.md

 Note that TokenCrypt does not leave any such large hidden footprints on your filesystem.

 ## Releases Log

+**16Dec21** - Breaking change: `ncrpt` now appends a single, one letter extension onto the keyfiles. `dcrpt` still reads the old key directories with their old compression encodings.
+It is now deprecated but left here for legacy reasons.
+It will eventually be withdrawn.
+Please use it as soon as possible to convert any existing old archives to the new format. `impcrypt` now automatically recognises the new format keys extensions, as well as the packed archive files.
+The tests have been amended to reflect this change.

 **15Dec21** - `expcrypt` and `imcrypt` released for more secure and convenient exports and imports of archives snapshots.